Updated: May 2026

 Factor 2: Magnitude of Cost Savings

-If you’re saving customers significant money (e.g., replacing human labor), you can justify premium transactional pricing.
-AI products that automate tasks previously done by employees can charge based on the labor cost saved, not just software value.
+If you’re saving customers significant money (replacing human labor), you can justify premium transactional pricing.
+AI products that automate tasks previously done by employees can charge based on the labor cost saved.

 Factor 3: Integration Point in the Workflow